 So, with that in mind, we've acquired a Jaguar.
 An obviously more modern, but still classic choice.
 Powerful and comfortable, air conditioned and elegant.
-She's only been used a couple of times as of the start of 2019, and really there's a few things to 'get right' with her...but, watch this space.
+She's off to the isle of Islay at the start of October with three Danish Gentlemen on a Whisky tour. ...could it be you??

 We had the pleasure of Louisa and Morten visiting from Norway.
 Louisa used to live here but Morten had only been to Scotland once, a long time ago.
 AJ enjoyed the opportunity to show Morten the Old and New Towns, with a wee stop on the Mound, overlooking the New Town for a whisky.
 We like to carry two whiskies for those that 'tak a dram'...generally a lighter, easy going, highly 'quaffable' malt like the local Glenkinchie ( Only an hour from Edinburgh, we can take you there too!)
 A lovely, light, grassy, honey like malt.
 Louisa had a Glenkinchie.

 Morten however had stiffer tastes an elected to go for a classic Bruichladdich, a more meaty Islay malt.
 Can you taste the sea air?...I think you can...that and cinnamon and funnily enough...honey again.

 It also transpired that Morten wanted to buy what he called a tweed 'paperboy cap' ...so off we trotted to Walker Slater in Victoria Street ( Yup, the one that features in Harry Potter!)

 Morten was very happy with his cap!

 ( I got married in a Walker Slater Border Tweed suit...very nice it is too )